Cereal9/4bit-Adder/README.md

-# 4bit-Adder
-In this project a 4-bit adder is going to be implemented in the FPGA.
-This 4-bit adder is constructed using 4 1-bit full adders on a
+# 4-bit Adder Implementation on FPGA
-Field Programmable Gate Arrays (FPGA).
-The board used to implement this 4-bit adder is the Altera Cyclone® V SE 5CSXFC6D6F31C6N device.
-Two VHDL concepts are required for this project.
+This project aims to implement a 4-bit adder on an Altera Cyclone® V SE 5CSXFC6D6F31C6N Field Programmable Gate Array (FPGA).
+The
-- Instantiation
-- Singals
+4-bit adder is constructed by integrating four 1-bit full adders.
+Two fundamental VHDL concepts utilized in this project are instantiation and signal declaration.

-Instantiation refers to the action of calling a previously designed block in VHDL from the architecture of a higher hierarchy.
-For example, the full adder is going to be designed in VHDL and instantiated from the 4-bit Parallel Adder, which is a higher hierarchy VHDL design.
-Instantiation of the FullAdder entity requires the following steps:
+Instantiation refers to incorporating a previously designed block in VHDL within the architecture of a higher-level entity.
+For instance, the full adder is initially designed in VHDL and then instantiated within the 4-bit Parallel Adder, which acts as a higher hierarchy VHDL design.
+The process of instantiating the FullAdder entity involves the following steps:
-1. Both VHDL files the FullAdder and the FourBitAdder to be included in the project files.
+1. Both VHDL files, FullAdder and FourBitAdder, must be included in the project files.
-2. In the higher hierarchy VHDL file, the FourBitAdder, the entity of the full adder is copied as a COMPONENT after the architecture declaration and before begin of the architecture
+2. In the higher-level VHDL file (FourBitAdder), the entity of the full adder is replicated as a COMPONENT after the architecture declaration and before the beginning of the architecture.
-3. Create an instantiation of the FullAdder component after the architecture begin and do a port mapping.
-The port mapping is carried out by declaring what inputs, outputs, or signals are going to connect to the port of the component.
+3. An instantiation of the FullAdder component is created after the architecture's begin statement, and port mapping is performed to connect inputs, outputs, or signals to the component's ports.
-    1. At the beginning of the line, you must provide a name for the instantiation.
+    1. A unique name is assigned to the instantiation.
-    2. After that it is required to define what component is being instantiated.
+    2. The component being instantiated is identified.
-    3. Then the PORT MAP specifies the inputs, outputs, and signals connected to the current instantiation.
+    3. PORT MAP specifies the connections between inputs, outputs, and signals of the current instantiation.

-In the 4 bit adder file, you can see there are 4 instatiation of full adders that are then connected together to create a 4 bit adder.
-Visually we can see in Figure 1. how they connect when the connection are made correctly.
+In the 4-bit adder file, four instances of full adders are instantiated and connected together to form the 4-bit adder.
+The schematic representation illustrates how these connections are made to achieve the desired functionality.
 ![4bitadder](https://github.com/Cereal9/4bit-Adder/assets/115047595/dd31e573-be66-41ba-b773-1a9f243a6d6b)

-The sum on the full adders are then assigned to each of the LEDs and will represent the results in binaray.
-For example 0111(7) +
-0011 (3) = 1010 (10), and the LEDs will follow the order of 1010 which will be On, Off, On and Off to represent 10.
+The outputs of each full adder, representing the sum, are assigned to individual LEDs to represent the result in binary.
+For example, if we add 0111 (7) and 0011 (3), the result 1010 (10) will be displayed on the LEDs, where each LED corresponds to a binary digit.

-Signal declaration is often required when the input/output of an instantiation is not connected to the final input/output of the higher hierarchy Entity.
-That is, that the connections that the instantiation required are only internal.
-The signals are declared in the same section as the components before BEGIN of the architecture.
-When defining a signal, it has to be specified what type is it (STD_LOGIC, STD_LOGIC_VECTOR (range), or any other type).
+Signal declaration becomes necessary when the inputs/outputs of an instantiation are not directly connected to the final inputs/ outputs of the higher hierarchy entity.
+In such cases, signals are declared before the BEGIN keyword in the architecture section.
+When defining a signal, its type (such as STD_LOGIC, STD_LOGIC_VECTOR (range), or any other type) must be specified.

-This 4 bit adder uses the first 7 switches (0-7) as the inputs and uses switch 9 as the carry in value.
-Swithches 0, 1, 2, and 3 are used for the first 4 bit number with 0 being the least signicant bit (LSB) and 3 being the most significant bit.
-The same goes for switches 4-7.
-Switch 9 is our carry in bit, which means that if we have this switch high (lets assume both A and B are 0) the result will be a 1.
-When there is a overflow meaning that the result cannot be represented using 4 bits, then LED 9 will be set high which will indicate overflow (8+8=0 but overflow LED is on).
+This 4-bit adder utilizes the first seven switches (0-7) as inputs, with switch 9 serving as the carry-in value.
+Switches 0 through
+3 represent the first 4-bit number, where 0 is the least significant bit (LSB) and 3 is the most significant bit (MSB).
+Similarly, switches 4 through 7 represent the second 4-bit number.
+Switch 9 acts as the carry-in bit, setting it high results in a carry output when both A and B are 0.
+In case of overflow, indicating a result that cannot be represented using 4 bits, LED 9 will be illuminated to signal overflow (e.g., 8 + 8 = 0, but overflow LED is on).